maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 (Nested Xorg server) on Maemo`_ instead.

 In the next month, we hope to mostly finish the Qt 5 port.
-Keep in mind that many Qt 5 applications are already usable on Maemo as is.
+Keep in mind that many Qt 5 applications are already usable on Maemo Leste as is.
 This is also documented in `Community showcase`_!